-Nature crafts are just one of the ways we encourage families to connect with the nature around them.
+Nature crafts are just one of the ways we encouraged families to connect with the nature around them.
 Pic by Inner Forth Futures.

 Deep connection to heritage is important to Inner Forth Futures, as a partnership, because it is the people of the Inner Forth who will determine the future of the area’s heritage.
 Establishing a more positive connection to built and natural heritage will lead to local people placing a higher value on heritage, resulting in a more sustainable 'stewardship' of the area, where people are motivated to improve and protect heritage for future generations.

-We are continuing to reach out to family-focused community organisations in all four local authority areas to engage with families that are less likely to spend time outdoors, inviting them to take part in an outreach programme that we hope parents and guardians will find just as fun as the children.
+We reached out to family-focused community organisations, in all four local authority areas, to engage with families that are less likely to spend time outdoors, inviting them to take part in an outreach programme that enabled parents and guardians to enjoy the activities alongside the children taking part. we hope parents and guardians will find just as fun as the children.

 Our Project Assistant, Margaret, leading a pond dipping event at RSPB Black Devon Wetlands